-To make it easier for you to figure your tax, you may round the dollar amounts on Form IL-1041 and accompanying schedules to whole-dollars.
+You must round the dollar amounts on Form IL-1041 and accompanying schedules to whole-dollars, with the exception of self-assessed penalties, refund, credit, and balance due amounts.
 To do this, you should drop any amount less than 50 cents and increase any amount of 50 cents or more to the next higher dollar.